 - 1 cup finely chopped yellow onion

-- 2 teaspoons maple syrup (add 1 additional teaspoon if you like a sweeter sauce)
+- 2 tbsp maple syrup (add 1 additional tsp if you like a sweeter sauce)

 - 1 small Japanese cucumber (or English cucumber with seeds removed), cut into matchsticks